skeeto/skeeto.github.com/_posts/2017-01-08-C-Closures-as-a-Library.markdown

         ret
 ~~~

-Exercise for the reader: Port the above demo to a different
+Exercise for the reader: Port the closure demo to a different
-architecture, or to the the Windows x64 ABI.
+architecture or to the the Windows x64 ABI.

 [reloc]: /blog/2016/12/23/